Policy

 What’s Next?

 The basic needs ecosystem has grown substantially since CHEBNA was formed 10 years ago.
 Much of this growth has occurred under Governor Newsom's tenure and alongside the expanding presence of basic needs advocates in the legislature and leadership at the state and federal levels.
 At the same time, the student basic needs ecosystem is facing several existential threats, including H.R.
-1 cuts at the federal level, state budget challenges, and growing demand for basic needs resources—leaving providers with more limited capacity amid rising need.
+1 cuts at the federal level, state budget challenges, and growing demand for basic needs resources.
+This leaves providers with more limited capacity amid rising need.